Job Development Professional

 This handbook must be read in conjunction with general information about Conestoga College found on the website and in the Student Guide.
 The information in the Student Guide and on the college website applies to all students, regardless of program.

 It is the responsibility of each student to review and comply with the content in this document.
-The School of Business & Hospitality is here to educate students on how to manage their college experience and navigate the college systems.
-If there are any questions or concerns regarding the content in this handbook, please contact the Program Support Staff.
+The School of Business is here to educate students on how to manage their college experience, navigate the college systems, make informed decisions and assume responsibility for their academic success.

-If you have any suggestions on improvements to this guide, please contact Lil Premsukh, Program Manager in the School of Business & Hospitality Continuing Education department, Room 1B52-3 at ext.
-2387, or at email@example.com.
+If you have any suggestions on improvements to this guide, please contact Lorna Hart, Acting Chair in the School of Business, at ext.
+3924, or at firstname.lastname@example.org.

 We wish you all the best in your studies!

-Beginning in September 2016, Conestoga's Schools of Business & Hospitality and Liberal Studies (General Education courses) will adopt a new program delivery model that includes a Student Success Week during Week 8 of each semester (Fall, Winter and Spring/ Summer).
-The model will be applied to all academic semesters and years of programs.
+Conestoga's School of Business has adopted a new program delivery model that includes a Student Success Week during each semester (Fall, Winter and Spring/ Summer).
+The model applies to all academic semesters and years of programs.
 Co-op terms and unpaid placements are not affected by this model.

-The inclusion of a Student Success Week in Week 8 of each semester provides students with unscheduled time to complete course work and creates opportunities for earlier and more intensive support for students who may need extra help.
+The inclusion of a Student Success Week each semester provides students with unscheduled time to complete course work and creates opportunities for earlier and more intensive support for students who may need extra help.
 In addition, this pause during the semester may help ease transition challenges for first-year students and reduce stress and anxiety by providing a bit more time to relax, catch up on course work, and utilize student services.
-We anticipate that the adoption of this new model will enhance student well-being and success.
+This model enhances student well-being and success.